 Salads can be as basic or as interesting as you want to make them.
 Green leafy salads with the addition of avocado and olives make great salads for anyone with gestational diabetes.
 Keep dressings on the side so that people can choose what they’d like to add, but include some mayonnaise as this will help with pairing foods to make them better tolerated.

-You can make this as directed on the pack, but use whole (full fat) milk as opposed to semi-skimmed or skimmed milk, as this makes the dessert more tolerable.
+You can make this as directed on the pack, but use whole (full-fat) milk as opposed to semi-skimmed or skimmed milk, as this makes the dessert more tolerable by increasing the fat content of the dessert.
 You could also make this with Soya, coconut or almond milk.
 Some like to make the mixture with half milk and half cream and others like to top the delight with whipped cream once set.

 The best possible thing to drink is water as it helps to flush excess sugars from the bloodstream, but if you’re having a party no doubt you’d like something a bit more exciting than just still water.